CrypticSignal/AV-converter/README.md

 You can run the Flask app locally for development purposes or if you want audio/video conversion to be quicker as the file(s) will not need to be uploaded to my server.
 - Python **3.6+**
 - [FFmpeg](https://ffmpeg.org/download.html)
-- youtube-dl.
-You can find instuctions on how to install youtube-dl [here](https://github.com/ytdl-org/youtube-dl#installation).
+- `pip3 install youtube-dl`

+## How to self-host:
 - Clone this repository.
+- Change the value of `ffmpeg_path` in converter.py to the correct path.
+- cd into the directory of this repository.
 - `pip3 install -r requirements.txt`
-- Change the value of `ffmpeg_path` in converter.py to the correct path.
-- cd into the directory that main.py is and enter `python3 main.py` (or just `python` if that uses Python 3 for you) in the terminal.
+- `python3 main.py`
 - Enter localhost:5000 in the address bar of your web browser and hit enter.

 **If you want to convert to AAC when running this web application locally:**